Glaschu/marquez/DB_RETENTION_OPTIMIZATION.md

 6. **Disables triggers during parent deletion** - Uses `ALTER TABLE DISABLE TRIGGER ALL` to completely skip CASCADE constraint validation when deleting dataset_versions and datasets, since we've already deleted all dependents
 7. **Safe re-enabling** - Triggers are re-enabled after each batch to ensure data integrity for normal operations

+## Orphaned Data Cleanup

+In addition to time-based retention, the system now includes automatic cleanup of **orphaned datasets and dataset versions**:

+- **Orphaned Datasets**: Datasets not referenced by any job in `job_versions_io_mapping`
+- **Orphaned Dataset Versions**: Dataset versions not referenced by any run in `runs_input_mapping` and not the current version

+These cleanup functions run automatically after time-based retention to remove disconnected metadata.
+See `ORPHANED_DATA_CLEANUP.md` for detailed documentation.

 ## Changes Made

 ### 1. `retentionOnDatasetVersions()` Optimization